How to Add Social Media Icons to an Email Signature

 Your profile picture and banner are the first things people see.
 A professional headshot where you look friendly and approachable is a non-negotiable.
 Your banner can be used strategically to reinforce your value proposition, showcase client logos, or provide a simple call-to-action.

 Your outreach success is directly tied to the quality of your list.
 Broadcasting your message to thousands of random people is a recipe for wasted time and a locked LinkedIn account.
 The goal is to build a hyper-targeted list of people who are most likely to need what you offer.
+To learn more about this, check out our guide on how to use LinkedIn for lead generation.

 The standard LinkedIn search bar is surprisingly powerful if you use the filters.
 Click "All filters" and you can narrow down your search by: